supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 ## Destination schema

-### Standard and custom objects

-Supaglue lands standard and custom objects in provider-specific tables, consisting of the following components:
+Supaglue lands data in provider-specific tables consisting of the following components:

 - **Supaglue metadata fields**: these specify the application, customer, provider, and timestamps associated with the managed sync.
-- **Raw data**: the raw source data is returned in a JSON blob.
+- **Raw data**: the raw source data resides in a JSON blob.
+- **Normalized data**: the raw data is normalized (hoisted to top-level fields/columns) and mapped based on the [data model](../platform/overview#data-modeling) you chose.

 Here's an example of a destination schema associated with a managed sync for a standard object: